RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 checksums or checksum algorithms, too.
 It returns checksums of CRC64NVME in spite of an algorithm specified at "PutObject".

-Baby-server ignores checking with "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
-This header is used to check the algorithm matches the stored one.
-Baby-server does not store the checksum algorithm.
-Note "x-amz-sdk-checksum-algorithm" is used in {DeleteObjects, PutObject, PutObjectTagging, UploadPart}.

-Note multiple checksum algorithms can be specified in internally defined types in: types.Object and types.ObjectVersion.
+Note multiple checksum algorithms can be specified in internal types
+in: types.Object and types.ObjectVersion.

 ## Responses